Septoplasty for Children

 - When can your child get back to normal activities, including returning to daycare or school

-If your child gets sick before surgery, call his or her ENT.
+If your child gets sick before surgery, call their ENT.
 Surgery may need to be rescheduled.

 What happens during septoplasty for a child?

 Your child will probably have the septoplasty as an outpatient.
-That means that he or she can go home the same day.
+That means that they can go home the same day.
 The surgery usually takes about 1 to 1.5 hours and will go as follows:

 - Your child will get sleep medicine (general anesthesia).

 - The ENT will usually make a cut inside your child's nose.
-Some additional procedures require cuts outside of the nose.
+Some additional procedures need cuts outside of the nose.